top of page

 Personal growth and healing has been a lifelong endeavor and I continue to be curious about my own thoughts, feelings, sensations, relationships, and behaviors.

-My clients come from all different industries, including the arts, technology, social work & counseling, teaching, the sciences, public safety, and healthcare.
+My clients come from all different industries, including healthcare, technology, bio-tech, social work & counseling, education, business management, the sciences, public safety/first responders, the skilled trades, and the arts.

 "The curious paradox is that when I accept myself just as I am,